-The ESP services provided by CA facilitate Key pair generation, DSC application form generation and submission of certificate request to CA based on the authentication provided by DSC applicant.
+The ESP services provided by CA facilitate DSC application form generation, Key pair generation and submission of certificate request to CA based on the authentication provided by DSC applicant.

-CA may trust the response received from well recognized national data base or enroll DSC applicants directly to build their own eKYC database.
+CA may trust on the response received from well recognized national data base or enroll DSC applicants directly to build their own eKYC database.
 The process for enrolling users to their own eKYC database is specified under section 5 of CCA-IVG.